 Lost Children Archive by Valerie Luiselli

-Once Upon a River is an old fashioned folktale layered with magic, mystery and elements of the supernatural.
-This is a great read for lovers of epic novels, readers who like magical realism, and for those who like rich character driven novels.
+Once Upon a River is an old-fashioned folktale layered with magic, mystery, and supernatural elements.
+This is a great read for lovers of epic novels, readers who like magical realism, and those who enjoy rich character-driven novels.
 Full of twists and turns like the River Thames.

 Reader’s Recommend: